Inside: Five questions to help you set limits instead of using punishment when your child misbehaves.

 Limits set with kindness build trust and encourage cooperation.

-1. How important is it to hold this limit?
+1. How important is it to set a limit on the current behavior?

-Are you choosing to hold a limit to show you are in charge, to show you have parental power or because there is a genuine need here for the limit to be in place?
+Limits should be set to keep expectations clear and everyone safe.
+If you are choosing to hold a limit to show you are in charge or just to show you have parental power you may want to pause for a moment.
+On the other hand, if there is a genuine need for a the limit to be in place, set it kindly and firmly.

 2. What can my child learn, if I hold this limit, even if they dislike it?

 Are you letting a limit slide to prevent a power struggle, tantrum or public meltdown?
-Is that wise, or can you trust your child to move through their disappointment and learn to trust your guidance?
+When setting limits, it is important to learn to trust your child to move through their disappointment and learn to trust your guidance.
+Don’t skip setting a limit just to avoid tears.
+(See more on that here)

 3. If I don’t hold this limit, can I (the parent) live with the resulting consequences?

-If you intend to set a limit due to safety reasons and chose to let it go, are you ok with the risk your child now faces?
+If you intend to set a limit for safety reasons and chose to let it go you must accept the risk your child is facing.

 Peace & Be Well,